 Ballard

 If you’re looking for a more local experience, I’d recommend checking out accommodations in the Ballard neighborhood, where a TON of my techie coworkers live.
-This trendy neighborhood has lots of artisanal boutiques, coffee shops, and SO MANY BREWERIES.
+This trendy neighborhood has lots of artisanal boutiques, coffee shops, trendy gyms, and SO MANY BREWERIES.

 Where to eat in Seattle